friction2d/friction2d.github.io/_drafts/friction-095.md

 * New about dialog
   * Includes licenses for bundled software and some additional docs
 * Updated build infrastructure/scripts
-* New universal binaries for Linux (vfxplatform compatible)
+* New universal binaries for Linux (vfxplatform CY2019+ compatible)
-* AppImage support (re-package of the universal binaries)
+* AppImage support (re-package of the universal Linux binaries)
 * Queue: added play button
 * Timeline: added new shortcut for "play from first frame" (SHIFT+SPACE)
 * Render widget UI fixes